-On behalf of the Board, I would like to express our sincere thanks to the Chief Executive Officer, Dara Deering, for her drive and commitment in successfully leading the organisation.
-I would also like to thank my fellow Board Members, the Management Team and staff for their ongoing professionalism, commitment, and agility in what has once again been a demanding and significant year.
-I look forward to continuing to work with the team as we deliver on HBFI's objectives.
+As Chair of the Board, I would like to express my appreciation to the Chief Executive Officer, Dara Deering, for her drive and commitment in successfully leading HBFI.
+I want to also thank the management and staff for their ongoing professionalism, commitment, and agility in what has once again been a very significant year for HBFI.
+I want to acknowledge the strong commitment of all my fellow directors during 2024 and I wish to thank Grainne Hennessy, who recently retired from the Board, for her significant contribution over the past six years.